OUR TEAM

 ANGELA RADZEVICH

-Angela is from England and has been in the U.S. for 11 years.
-She comes to us with over 20 years experience in Project Management, Marketing, HR & Business Advisory roles from England, Belgium and the U.S along with a Bachelor’s in International Business Management & French from Northumbria University in the U.K.
+Angela is from England and has been in the U.S. for 14 years.
+She comes to us with over 20 years' experience in Project Management, Marketing, HR & Business Operational roles from England, Belgium and the U.S along with a bachelor’s in international business management & French from Northumbria University in the U.K.

-With lived experience supporting family members with mental health & substance use challenges, Angela’s interests lie in understanding emotional wellbeing and she has become a certified Emotional Freedom Coach and Holistic Nutritionist so she can support herself as well as friends & family members on their holistic healing journeys.
+With lived experience supporting family members with mental health & substance use disorders, Angela’s interests lie in understanding childhood emotional wellbeing and she has become a certified Emotional Freedom Coach and Holistic Nutritionist so she can support herself as well as friends & family members on their holistic healing journeys.

-Angela wholeheartedly advocates that all families and children should receive non-biased mental health support without socioeconomic exclusion.
-She has learned that her purpose is to apply her diverse knowledge & business skills to this cause.
-You can reach Angela at ARadzevich@ffcmh.org
+Angela wholeheartedly advocates that all families and their lvoed ones should receive person-centered mental health support.
+You can reach Angela at ARadzevich@ffcmh.org.